Mr-Smyth/nodejs-with-expressjs/docs/databases.md

 #### In app.js

-Now we can import the database connection pool
+For test purposes we can import the database connection pool

 + `const db = require('./utility/database');`